bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-30-newsletter.md

 - [Core Lightning #5727][] begins deprecating numeric JSON request IDs in favor of IDs using the string type.
-[Documentation][cln json ids] is added describing the benefit of string IDs and how to get the most out of creating and interpreting them.
+[Documentation][cln json ids] is added describing the benefit of string IDs and how to get the most out of creating and interpreting them. {% assign timestamp="26:41" %}

 - [Eclair #2499][] allows specifying a blinded route to use when using a [BOLT12 offer][topic offers] to request payment.
 The route may include a route leading up to the user's node plus additional hops going past it.
-The hops going past the node won't be used, but they will make it harder for the spender to determine how many hops the receiver is from the last non-blinded forwarding node in the route.
+The hops going past the node won't be used, but they will make it harder for the spender to determine how many hops the receiver is from the last non-blinded forwarding node in the route. {% assign timestamp="28:32" %}

 - [LND #7122][] adds support to `lncli` for processing binary [PSBT][topic psbt] files.
 [BIP174][] specifies that PSBTs may be encoded either as plain text Base64 or binary in a file.
-Prior, LND already supported importing Base64-encoded PSBTs either as plain text or from file.
+Prior, LND already supported importing Base64-encoded PSBTs either as plain text or from file. {% assign timestamp="36:09" %}

 - [LDK #1852][] accepts a feerate increase proposed by a channel peer even if that feerate isn't high enough to safely keep the channel